 This graph shows the how the population of workers on Cockatoo Island changed over time.
 What national and international events do you think affected the number of people employed in the dockyard?
 The Turbine Hall and Machine Workshops Cockatoo Island was one of the largest industrial sites in Australia.
 The unions were hugely active in advocating for workers' rights and many of the occupational safety laws that are standard today came out of Cockatoo Island and similar industrial enterprises.
-For a long time there was no safety gear provided, workers had to do their best to avoid injury.
+For a long time, there was no safety gear provided, workers had to do their best to avoid injury.
 These stories are not visible just by visiting the site as it is today.
 Look at the following sources to assess how safety conditions have changed over time.
-Neville Chidgey was a cadet naval architect between 1942 and 1943, this quote is collected from an oral history interview conducted in 2006 No Protective Gear at all.
+Neville Chidgey was a cadet naval architect between 1942 and 1943, this quote is collected from an oral history interview conducted in 2006: "No Protective Gear at all.
 No safety equipment other than what you provided for yourself, and no safety guards on the equipment - the band saws and all that sort of thing.
 You were taught to keep your fingers out of them, and you did, because there were a lot of people around you with a shortage of fingers.
-Some of the comedians who were getting short of fingers would say, 'I've still got three left' (laughs) Look at the following photos.
+Some of the comedians who were getting short of fingers would say, 'I've still got three left' " (laughs) Look at the following photos.
 What activities in these photos would be deemed unsafe in today's workplace?

-The Machine workshop 1914
+IMAGE: The Machine workshop, 1914

-Painters and dockers cleaning a ship c.
+IMAGE: Painters and dockers cleaning a ship, c.
 1930

-Working on a ship 1940
+IMAGE: Working on a ship, 1940

-Welders working on a ship c.
+IMAGE: Welders working on a ship, c.
 1980

+HISTORY SITE STUDY: STUDENT WORKBOOK

-Looking at these photos describe how safety and working conditions changed over time.
+Looking at the photos on the previous page describe how safety and working conditions changed over time.

 Are these primary or secondary sources?
 Why?